Hadi77KSA/Plutonium-T6-Any-Player-EE-Scripts-For-Speedrunning/README.md

     - Super EE: `super_ee_any_player.gsc`

 ### - Q: On TranZit, should I worry that Maxis says the Turbine does not have enough power shortly after placing the Turbine under the tower?
 A: Likely a vanilla game issue, especially if the Turbine begins not emitting power.
 If the Turbine is emitting power, then you probably should not worry.
+Wait at least 6 seconds after placing the Turbine(s) before killing the Avogadro just to be safe.

 ### - Q: On Die Rise, why is the elevator step not completing even though we are standing on enough elevator symbols?
 A: Vanilla game problem.
 You need to make sure the Nav Table is fully built.